PAY RANGE: 17

 MINIMUM ACCEPTABLE TRAINING AND EXPERIENCE (The following statement represents the minimum training and experience standards which will be used to admit or reject applicants for tests.
 Applications submitted by candidates for this class will be reviewed based on training and experience requirements as approved on 08/04.)

-Any equivalent combination of education and experience determined to be acceptable by the Personnel Department, which has included the Specific Experience.
+Any equivalent combination of education and experience determined to be acceptable by the Office of Human Resources, which has included the Specific Experience.

 Latest Spec.
 Revision: